compulim/react-wrap-with/README.md

 # `react-wrap-with`

-Wrap a React component in another component by Higher-Order Component.
+Creates higher-order component for wrapping component in another component.

 ## Background

 When using React Context, sometimes it is inevitable to create an intermediate component to consume the context.

-This function will wrap as an intermediate component and reduce complexity in the code.
+This function will wrap as an intermediate component and reduce code complexity.

 ## How to use